wxsd-sales/vimeo-control-macro/README.md

 # Insert Repo Name Here

-This is an example macro and Web App which demonstrates how to control an embedded Vimeo player on a RoomOS Device
+This is an example macro and companion Web App which demonstrates how to control an embedded Vimeo player on a RoomOS Device for paired Controller ( either Touch 10" or Room Navigator).

 ## Overview